jackocnr/intl-tel-input/README.md

 **initialCountry**
 Type: `String` Default: `""`
-Set the initial country selection by specifying it's country code.
+Set the initial country selection by specifying its country code.
 You can also set it to `"auto"`, which will lookup the user's country based on their IP address (requires the `geoIpLookup` option - [see example](http://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/default-country-ip.html)).
 Note that the `"auto"` option will not update the country selection if the input already contains a number.

 If you leave `initialCountry` blank, it will default to the first country in the list.